ManishShaw-94/Docker-Manual/README.md

     b. docker image prune: Remove all dangling images

     c. docker rmi $(docker images -q) -f : This command removes ALL images, including those used by containers.
-Containers depending on these images may break.
+Warning! - Containers depending on these images may break.

 **9. docker run -it -p {external_port}:{internal_port} {image_name} :**  Port mapping (maps a port from the local machine to a port inside the Docker container)